Updated by Bobby

 The Strymon TimeLine

 Strymon has quickly commandeered the ambient effects pedal market with both the Strymon BigSky and TimeLine.
-For both control, algorithm quality, and overall tone quality, you cannot beat the TimeLine.
+For control, algorithm quality, and overall tone quality, you can't beat the TimeLine.
 It's easily the best delay pedal recommendation we can make.

-Over the decades I've spent playing electric guitar, I've probably used delay pedals more than any other type of pedal.
-For whatever reason, I've always loved the way delay sounds and how it can be used either as a rhythm or lead guitar effect.
+Over the decades I've played electric guitar, I've probably used delay pedals more than any other type of effect.
+I've always loved the way delay sounds and how it can be used either as a rhythm or lead guitar effect.

 I've covered the best reverb pedals separately, and have also done a roundup of the best guitar pedals overall.
 But on this page, we're sticking to delay and echo pedals specifically.